dawedawe/ferriby/README.md

 # ferriby

 Keep Ferrises alive and happy by feeding them commits in your repositories.
-They can live in a local or a GitHub repository.
+They can live in a local, a GitHub or a Codeberg repository.

 ![Ferriby demo recording](./vhs/ferriby.gif)